Coronavirus collides with Latin America’s maid culture — with sometimes deadly results

 She now wears a mask and gloves on her commute, but still hasn’t found the courage to ask her boss, a 49-year-old woman, for paid leave.
 At least not while the woman is still working her job every day, too.
 So for now, Almeida is trying to focus on her tasks — get breakfast out, then lunch, then dinner — thankful that she hasn’t been sent home without pay.

 That’s a sting Edésia de Almeida Lage is having trouble getting past.
-Twenty-seven years she has worked for a family in Rio.
+She has worked 27 years for a family in Rio.
 She raised their children, cooked their food, scrubbed their floors — day after day, for decades.
 It was her life.

 But then coronavirus came, and Almeida Lage, 58 and diabetic, started to worry.
 She said she asked the family to pay for her taxi ride, to avoid the madness of the buses, but they refused.
 So rather than risk an infection on public transportation, she’s now staying home without pay, supported by her husband, a doorman.

 Maids and housekeepers work for so long in other people’s homes that the relationships at times feel far more familial than transactional — the dynamic depicted in the 2018 Oscar-winning Mexican movie “Roma.”
 Often the wealthy are the first people the poor call when they need help.
-And now, some maids, even amid the pandemic, feel an bligation to keep on working for the families.
+And now, some maids, even amid the pandemic, feel an obligation to keep on working for the families.

 In the midst of a pandemic, U.S. indictment of Nicolás Maduro casts new uncertainty over Venezuela’s political crisis

-That’s how Jo Alvez feels about her boss, a lively 80-year-old woman, now staying home all day in isolation.
+That’s how Jo Alvez feels about her boss, a lively 80-year-old woman now staying home all day in isolation.
 The woman’s own children are staying away, fearful of getting her sick.
 Her house is empty — except for Alvez.

 “I don’t know why she hasn’t let me go, but she’d be alone without me,” she said.
 “She might be scared of being lonely.”